josdejong/jsoneditor/docs/api.md

      To be consistent with standard buttons, use `jsoneditor-<name>`, for example `jsoneditor-fullscreen`.

-  - `{Function} _click (nodes)`
+  - `{Function} click (node)`

      The callback function when the custom action is clicked.
-Called with the selected nodes.
+Called with the selected node.

   - `{Object[]} submenu`